 This year we would love to embrace a family atmosphere and welcome the next generation of four-wheelers into the sport.
 We welcome everyone to Main camp for a Cornhole Tournament, a world class vendor show and invite you come to watch a UTV Challenge on Winch Hills 4 and 5.
 Please feel free to explore the area and locate any one of the numerous geocaches.
 Come to camp at night for camp fire with a live band.
 Enjoy your favorite adult beverage from the bar while you make new friends and catch up with old friends.
 As always enjoy great food, a scenic environment and make lifelong memories.
-We look forward to seeing at the 52nd Annual Sierra Trek.
+We look forward to seeing at Sierra Trek.

 I hope to be able to answer some of the most common questions regarding Sierra Trek.
 I would like to start by thanking you for your interest in our event and sincerely hope I get to see you at Meadow Lake.

 No, the minimum tire size of 35” tires will be strictly enforced.